Leveraging capital in the stock market using Robinhood Gold

 Let’s break down the annual fee and fee percentage of each lump of capital:

 |$300.00 / yr||$6,000||5%|

-So essentially Robinhood is offering capital at a 6% annual fee, excluding the value at their $25 a month level borrowing $6,000 at 5%.
+So essentially Robinhood is offering capital at an average of 6% annual fee, excluding the value at their $25 and $50 a month levels borrowing $6,000 and $12,000.
 The question then becomes, can you invest that additional capital and get annual gains greater than 6%?
 While I am sure professionals in finance may have some clever instruments (perhaps bonds, currency, commodities) I’m going to cover two simple strategies.

 Exchange-traded funds typically track an index such as the S&P 500 or Nasdaq Composite.
 My personal favorite ETFs are the tried-and-true SPY and QQQ.

 Let’s look at the price returns for the last 10 years of both ETFs.

 I personally prefer QQQ because it tends to offer larger annual returns over SPY but with a greater risk in potential downside.
 For example, In the 2008 crash QQQ lost 41.73% where as SPY lost 36.81%.